DaVinci Resolve Export IMAGE: PNG, JPG, TIFF (2023!)

 8. Then from the menu, click on “Fusion” > “Render All Savers“.

-9. Resolve will render the video clip into a series of Jpg image sequences.
+9. Resolve will render the video clip into a series of Jpg image sequences, as shown in the below image.

-How to Export Single Frame as TIFF in Resolve?
+How to Export a TIFF Frame in DaVinci Resolve?

 1. Go to the “Color” page.